le-christine/SEI/Week9/Lessons/4-Thursday/3-React-Film-Lab/3-React-Film-Lab-Starter-Code/part4.md

 This step seems complicated, but it isn't!
 Just take it one step at a time.
 Because TMDB isn't a public API, you'll need to get an API key to add to your `fetch()` call; then, you'll want to make sure to keep the key in a safe spot.

 - To gain access to the TMDB API, you'll need to get an API key from [TMDB](https://www.themoviedb.org).
   - TMDB only gives API keys to users with accounts, so you'll have to sign up first (it's free).
-However, it will ask for your phone and address.
+However, it will ask for a valid email address.
   - Then, request an API key on your profile page (check out further instructions [here](https://developers.themoviedb.org/3/getting-started)).
   - Once you have your API key, you need to include it in your app.
 Because you **never want to store app secrets in your repository**, you'll use the [`dotenv`](https://github.com/motdotla/dotenv) package to keep the API key in a local file.